dptech-corp/dflow/README.md

 ```

 ###  2.3. <a name='Installdflow'></a>Install dflow
-Make sure your Python version is not less than 3.7.
-Download the source code of dflow and install it
+Make sure your Python version is not less than 3.7 and install dflow
 ```
-pip install .
+pip install pydflow
 ```

 ###  2.4. <a name='Runanexample'></a>Run an example